amyx-umich/innovation-child-theme/src/styleguide/index.md

 ### Statistics and promo images

-The theme will take care of the border radius, no need to create it in a photo editor.
+<p class="lead">The theme will take care of the border radius, no need to create it in a photo editor.</p>

 <div class="image">
   <img src="assets/img/stats.jpg" alt="">